davmarc-lab/CG-Project2/CG-Project2/Notes.md

  - [ ] The camera doesn't zoom
  - [ ] Shaders are not copied right in the IGEntity panel
  - [ ] Use material::NONE to check if the entity has a material
- - [ ] Apparently it doesn't send the model matrix to the shader I don't know why
+ - [X] Apparently it doesn't send the model matrix to the shader I don't know why (apparently the problem was the view matrix)
+ - [ ] Modify scene system: try using a map<Shader, vector<Entity*>>, use a shader and go through all the entities using that shader.